la2050/archive/_projects/2014/four-seasons-of-food.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F20849%252Fdisplay%252FNEW_IFCLOGO.jpg=c570x385
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: '1'
-WESTSIDE: '1'
-LA COUNTY: '1'
-OTHER: >-
-  We will be testing our project in the San Fernando Valley, but it will have an impact on the whole city.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >-
   I. Develop the Digital Platform using open source GIS data as well as research and mapping already in progress.